x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/org-config-transfer-attributes/address-list.md

 # Address list attributes

-The following attributes of Address list are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.
+The following attributes of Address lists are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.

 | **AddressList**              | **Available In**          |
 |------------------------------|---------------------------|